National Undergraduate Literature Conference (NULC)

-Reading With Patrick is Michelle's first book.
-As James Forman, Jr. and Arthur Evenchik write in The Atlantic, "[I]mpassioned writing and hard-earned wisdom set the book apart ...
+Reading with Patrick, Michelle's first book, is a memoir of teaching literature in a rural Arkansas county jail.
+Her book asks how literacy can grant freedom, why inequality persists, and what it means to live the good life.
+Reading with Patrick continues to receive high praise and has been short-listed for the Goddard Riverside Social Justice Prize and the Dayton Literary Peace Prize.
+As James Forman, Jr. and Arthur Evenchik write in The Atlantic, "Impassioned writing and hard-earned wisdom set the book apart . . .
 In all of the literature addressing education, race, poverty, and criminal justice, there has been nothing quite like Reading with Patrick."

 MacArthur Genius and two-time National Book Award winner Jesmyn Ward has been hailed as the standout writer of her generation, proving her “fearless and toughly lyrical” voice in novels, memoir, and nonfiction.
 Betsy Burton of the American Booksellers Association has called her “the new Toni Morrison.”
 In 2017, she became the first woman and the first person of color to win two National Book Awards for Fiction—joining the ranks of William Faulkner, Saul Bellow, John Cheever, Philip Roth, and John Updike.

 Ward often speaks about her writing process and how her experiences growing up poor and Black in the South continue to influence her work.
 As she said in her acceptance speech at the 2011 National Book Awards, "I understood that I wanted to write about the experiences of the poor, and the Black and the rural people of the South, so that the culture that marginalized us for so long would see that our stories were as universal, our lives as fraught and lovely and important, as theirs."

 Find us on Facebook at National Undergraduate Literature Conference @webernulc